Image showing a machine translating a document from one language into another language

 Neural machine translation

-The next technological advance led to the most sophisticated of the three, where artificial intelligence (AI) appears.
 Where previous models were phrase-based systems, the neural machine translation (NMT) model considers entire sentences at each step.
-This allows for discernment of context and results in far more accurate translations.
+This natural language processing allows tools to understand the context and deliver far more accurate translations.

 The most remarkable feature of NMT is its ability to learn and adapt to new contexts with each piece of text it translates.
 This makes NMT an ideal solution for quickly, accurately, and flexibly translating lots of text.

-Evolution of machine translation since the 1950s
+evolution of machine translation technology

 Computer-assisted translation tools